Last Updated on February 25, 2021 by Debra Rose Wilson, PhD, MSN, RN, IBCLC, AHN-BC, CHT

 I met so many awesome and powerful people while discussing the things I’ve spent day in and day out researching with random strangers.
 I was a bit taken aback by the plethora of questions people had for me and was delighted I could answer their questions with resources and recommendations for further research.

 This is exactly why I do what I do!

-Thanks for all of your questions and post ideas, folks, and should you have additional questions, feel free (of course) to ask them on the STD Forum – you’d be surprised how many of you asked the same things!!
+Thanks for all of your questions and post ideas, folks, and should you have additional questions, use the contact form to get in touch!

 Random Other Awesome News